Scheduled MonumentsEnglandKilgram medieval monastic grange

 Kilgram medieval monastic grange is a scheduled monument protected by Historic England under reference 1015993.
 View the official record →

-Kilgram medieval monastic grange is a scheduled monument in North Yorkshire that served as an outlying agricultural estate belonging to a monastery during the medieval period.
+Kilgram medieval monastic grange is a scheduled ancient monument located in Yorkshire that served as an agricultural outlying settlement operated by a religious house during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015993.

 Kilgram medieval monastic grange is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015993.